Kintetsu Railway: Rolling stock

 As of 1 April 2017, Kintetsu operates a fleet of 1,905 electric multiple unit (EMU) vehicles, the second largest fleet for a private railway operator in Japan after Tokyo Metro (2,766 vehicles).
 The newest Hinotori 80000 series EMU trainsets entered revenue service on limited express services between Osaka Namba and Kintetsu Nagoya in spring 2020.
 Eight six-car sets and three eight-car sets, 72 vehicles in total, will enter service by 2021.
 The end cars in each set will be designated "High Grade cars" with 1+2 abreast seating and a seat pitch of 1300 mm.
 The intermediate "Regular" cars will have 2+2 abreast seating and a seat pitch of 1160 mm.
 Seating in both types of accommodation will consist of fixed-back shell seats.

+A new generation of rolling stock for the commuter fleet, designated as the 8A series, entered service in October 2024.

 Future

-In May 2022 Kintetsu announced that new commuter trainsets would be in service for 2024.
+Additional rolling stock types were announced in June 2025: